 Rus Rus is a village 60 miles down a winding dirt road.
 However, what you find there is quite amazing.
 Below is an aerial view of the approaching village.
 (It looks even better if you click on the photo to enlarge the view) What looks like a long path in the open area of the trees actually is their grass runway, which we used to land the plane.
 You may also notice some of the buildings near that runway that are used by the American mission family that lives there.
 Some of the buildings can not be seen due to the trees.
 The main buildings there that the mission family use are: medical/dental clinic, duplex house, airplane hanger, guest house, one-room elementary school, a small store/storage building, a generator shed, and other out-buildings.
 Most of these buildings are cement block structures, unlike the villagers’ houses which are wooden with thatch or tin roofs.
 Most of the village houses are out of view to the left of this photo.
 The village has no specific boundary but the population is about 200 people.

 Although the village has no commercial power, the mission family has one large and one smaller generator available to distribute power to several of the buildings that they use, to include the clinic, hanger building, and their two houses.
 Power is on for the times that it is needed.
 Also, the mission family has some good communications capabilities for such a remote location.
-They have a satellite dish for internet use.
-They also have cell phones and other data systems that can connect to a distant Nicaragua cell tower.
+They have a satellite system for internet use (discussed below under Communications) They also have cell phones and other data systems that can connect to a distant Nicaragua cell tower.

 In the upper right corner of the photo you can faintly see the mountains of Nicaragua.
 That is the area where most of our clinic patients come from.
 From Rus Rus it is a 5+ mile walk to the Coco River and then further on to their villages.
 The Coco River forms the border between Honduras and Nicaragua.